Part of the Introduction to Pottery Making

 What is Slip Trailing?

-Slip trailing is a technique where watered down clay or “slip” is squirted onto more firm clay in decorative lines or shapes.
-This technique can add texture to the surface of a pot.
-It can also add contrast to the surface of the clay when different colored slips are used.
+Slip trailing is a technique where watered down clay or “slip” is squirted onto firm clay in decorative lines or shapes.
+This technique can add texture and contrast to the surface of a pot.
 Slip can be applied in many different ways.
-You can try slip trailing bottles, cake decorating nozzles, squeeze bottles and even a plastic bag with a hole cut in the corner.

 Slip Trailing Videos